racingmars/coreos-esxi-deploy/README.md

-# CoreOS on VMWare ESXi
+# CoreOS Container Linux on VMWare ESXi

-VMWare is a community-supported platform for CoreOS, but the OVA deployment method has not worked well for me.
-Among other reasons, a big one is that the free version of ESXi, without vSphere/vCenter, does not persist the guest info.
+VMWare is a community-supported platform for [CoreOS Container Linux](https://coreos.com/os/), but the OVA deployment method has not worked well for me.
+Among other reasons, a big one is that the free version of ESXi, without vSphere/vCenter, does not persist the guestinfo variables.
-Additionally, even when I got that sorted out, the cloud-init/cloud-config method that sets static IPs based on the guestinfo wasn't working well for me and had problems such as not releasing the DHCP address it got before the systemd network unit was create.
+Additionally, even when I got that sorted out, the cloud-init/cloud-config method that sets static IPs based on the guestinfo wasn't working well for me and had problems such as not releasing the DHCP address it got before the systemd network unit was created.

-In any case, it just wasn't working at all for me.
+In any case, it just wasn't working for me.
 What did work was using the VMDK image that CoreOS publishes, and using Ignition to set the IP information.
 By creating the VMX file manually and registering it with ESXi, the Ignition info can be passed in through guestinfo and everything appears to work as expected.

 ## Caveats